"ARTISTIC PEDAGOGICAL APPROACHES

 FIRST PUBLISHED IN 2016 / 2ND EDITION PUBLISHED IN 2017

 How has the relationship between human beings and natural ecosystems been transformed over the centuries?
-What are the implications of this process and how do they influence our current language, perception, and actions?
-The book T(t)ERRA* invites you to go deeper into these questions through texts, images, and practical proposals that promote the integral and interpersonal worldview between human beings, and natural, socio-cultural ecosystems.
-It was created as part of the research paper for the undergraduate program in Visual Arts, guided by Felipe Chaimovich, Professor, Philosopher, and Curator.
+What are the implications of these processes and how do they influence our current language, perception, and interactions?
+The book T(t)ERRA* is an invitation to go deeper into these questions through texts, images, and practical proposals that promote an transpersonal worldview between humans, non human, social and natural ecosystems.
+It was created as part of the research paper for the undergraduate program in Visual Arts, oriented by Felipe Chaimovich, Professor, Philosopher, and Curator.
 Today, it already has its second independent edition published.

 >>> READ CHAPTER 2

 *T(t)ERRA is a nomenclature proposed by the artist in order to integrate the dimensions of Planet Earth, with soil practices.
 In the Portuguese language, the word referring to Planet Earth is written with uppercase Terra, and soil, with lowercase terra = T(t)ERRA.
 The word "ERRA" refers to "error" and remarks the value of uncertainty and inventiveness in living organisms development.